What is Crème Fraîche Cream?

 Why Do I Have an Intolerance to Crème Fraîche Cream?

 Intolerance to crème fraîche is often due to lactose intolerance or a dairy allergy.
 Lactose intolerance occurs when the body lacks the enzyme lactase, which is necessary to digest lactose, the sugar found in milk and dairy products.
 Symptoms can include bloating, gas, diarrhea, and stomach cramps.
-A dairy allergy, on the other hand, involves an immune response to proteins in milk, such as casein and whey, leading to symptoms like hives, swelling, and respiratory issues.
+In other people, the bacteria used to culture crème fraîche may cause an imbalance in the body leading to issues.

 What Can I Do About It?